 If you want to make a gift stand out, there is no better way than to wrap it with paper that has been altered in some way with your personal touch.
-You may be thinking why should you bother?
-Wouldn't it be easier just to go to the store, buy some paper and wrap the present?
-Here are a few reasons why you should go that extra step:
+Sure, it's easier to go to the store, buy some premade wrapping paper, and wrap the present.
+But here are a few reasons why it's great to go the extra step of personalizing your own paper:

-- No one else will be giving the gift recipient a present that looks like yours.
+- No one else will give the gift recipient a present that looks like yours.
 You are telling the person getting the present that they are special.
-They are worth the time and effort you took to make the gift as pretty on the outside as the thought you took buying the gift itself.
+They are worth the time and effort you took to make the gift as pretty on the outside as the thought you put into buying the gift itself.

-- Making your own gift wrap is a chance not only to save money but help the environment by recycling or repurposing products.
-You could use altered versions of newspaper, freezer paper or even leftover gift wrap in a creative way that is eco-friendly and less wasteful.
+- Making your own gift wrap is a chance to save money and help the environment by recycling or repurposing products.
+You could use altered versions of newspaper, freezer paper, or even leftover gift wrap in a creative way that is eco-friendly and less wasteful.

-- Making your own gift wrap is great for last minute presents.
-Use whatever craft supplies you have on hand and repurpose them in imaginative ways.
-You will be amazed just how creative you can be when under pressure!
+- Making your own gift wrap is great for last-minute presents.
+Use whatever craft supplies you have and repurpose them in imaginative ways.
+You will be amazed at how creative you can be under pressure.

 01 of 06